 The following table describes the request headers.

 Required.
 Specifies the version of the operation to use for this request.
-Currently this header should be set to 2012-03-01.
+This header should be set to 2012-03-01 or higher.

 The format of the request body is as follows: